tallenglish/HyperComplex/README.md

 This library however has been taylored to use ***`Jupiter Notebook`***, and the native notebook functionality of Visual Studio Code rather than work as command line tools.
 I have also added to these base packages, functionality for `inner, outer and hadamard products`.

+Another significant update is the `HyperComplex.group()` function which has been updated to better display the rotational transforms up to `Octonions`, `Sedenions` are also included, but as you will see it is very complex and not very useful when displayed in 2D.

 ### **`Requirements`**

 The following packages are required, specifially for the graphical functionality, if you remove the HyperComplex.group() and HyperComplex.plot() methods, you no longer need these requirements and the package can work standalone: